Zinc gets results by helping students cultivate the core L.E.A.R.N. competencies: Love, Effort, Attention, Reading, and Numbers.

 Effort: At Zinc, test prep offers a unique opportunity to cultivate persistent Effort.
 Students learn that applying themselves routinely over time reaps great rewards beyond higher scores on tests.

-Arithmetic and Algebra: Test prep with Zinc works to confirm or expand facility with Arithmetic and Algebra.
+Numbers: Test prep with Zinc works to confirm or expand facility with Numbers, including arithmetic and algebra.
 Zinc students learn conceptual underpinnings to create or deepen true mathematical understanding.

 Reading is the most important element of REAL Learning, and the direct route to achieving on standardized tests.